elliepreed/multiblimp-1/README.md

 # MultiBLiMP

-Catherine Arnett's modified implementation of [Jumelet et al. (2025) MultiBLiMP 1.0](https://arxiv.org/abs/2504.02768).
+Suchir Salhan's modified version of Catherine Arnett's implementation of [Jumelet et al. (2025) MultiBLiMP 1.0](https://arxiv.org/abs/2504.02768).
 Any bugs or errors are my own.

+To run
+Modified version in `get_multiblimp_scores.py`

 The updates include:
 * documentation on how to integrate the Hugging Face datasets into the pipeline